-- Part D Coverage Determinations, Appeals, and Grievances - Part C Organization Determinations, Appeals, and Grievances - Special Needs Plans Model of Care - MMP Service Authorization Requests, Appeals, and Grievances - MMP Care Coordination and Quality Improvement Program Effectiveness
+- Compliance Program Effectiveness - Part D Formulary and Benefit Administration - Part D Coverage Determinations, Appeals, and Grievances - Part C Organization Determinations, Appeals, and Grievances - Special Needs Plans Care Coordination - MMP Service Authorization Requests, Appeals, and Grievances - MMP Care Coordination

 If audits or other monitoring activities determine compliance violations that adversely affected or have the substantial likelihood of adversely affecting enrollees, CMS has the authority to impose CMPs against plan sponsors.
 Other enforcement actions include intermediate sanctions (e.g., suspension of marketing, enrollment, or payment) and terminations.
-The number of violations and history of noncompliance are factored into the enforcement action taken.
+The nature of the violation(s) and history of noncompliance are factored into the enforcement action taken.
 All enforcement actions may be appealed.
 CMP appeal requests must be filed no later than 60 days after receiving a CMP notice.